-Compared to the first three quarters of 2022, there was a 57% increase in the number of claims.
+Compared to 2022, there was a 46% increase in the number of claims.
 Most of the claims in 2023 were attributed to pavement defects.
-Also, compared to the first three quarters of 2022, there was a 26% increase in the amount paid.
+Also, compared to 2022, there was a 2% decrease in the amount paid.

-This quarter, payments were made on 352 claims against the department, totaling \$1,485,401.07.
-Two litigated claims accounted for 42% of this quarter's payments.
-The first lawsuit was initiated from a fatal motorcycle crash in an intersection that occurred in 2016.
-The suit alleges the intersection was a known dangerous condition due to prior crashes and the department failed to accelerate plans to install J-turns at the intersection.
-The suit was settled for \$180,000.
-The second lawsuit originated from a severe injury crash that occurred at a 90-degree turn on a rural route in 2019.
-The suit alleges the road was dangerously designed and that the department had notice due to prior crashes and inadequate warning signs.
-The suit was settled for \$400,000.
+This quarter, payments were made on 319 claims against the department, totaling \$1,126,347.63.
+Two claims accounted for 34% of this quarter's payments.
+The first payment was from a litigated claim initiated from a fatal intersection crash that occurred in 2016.
+The suit alleges the intersection was a known dangerous condition due to a vision obstruction that caused several prior crashes.
+This was the final settlement payment on this claim which was settled for \$280,000.
+The second payment was initiated from a 2022 motorcycle crash where the driver struck a significant lip that was known.
+The crash resulted in severe injuries and was settled for \$100,000.

 To achieve the general liability number of claims target, the focus needs to be on the department's most common claims.
-Historically, the top five most frequent claim types annually are pavement defects, debris on the roadway, chip seal, mowing and striping operations.
+Historically, the top five most frequent claim types annually are pavement defects, debris on the roadway, chip seal, mowing, and striping operations.